August Strindberg Repertory Theatre: 2014–15 Season

 Miss Julie featured a biracial cast and the previously unstaged ballet, for which Strindberg provided a scenario in the original script in October 2014.
 Ivette Dumeng performed the title role, Reginald L. Wilson that of John and Eboni Flowers as Christine in Edgar Chisholm's adaptation, set in Louisiana in 1888, the year the play was written.
 Ja' Malik made the dance.

 Kristina was presented in March 2015 with Ms Dumeng again in the title role in a new translation by Wendy Weckwerth, directed by associate artistic director Whitney Gail Aronson.
 Eric C. Bailey, Martin Boersma, Sergio Castillo, Michael Sean Cirelli, Amy Fulgham, Al Foote III, Daniel Mian, David Mohr, Christine Nyland, Jonathan Olivera, Brent Shultz, Steve Shoup and Jacob Troy constituted the remainder of the cast.
 Mr Boersma was the fight director, Dara Swisher choreographer.

 2015–16 Season

 Strindberg's Chamber Plays, opus nos.
 1 and 2, Storm and Burnt House were presented on alternate nights in the Fall.

 Damascus II was performed in the Spring with a mixed-race cast.

 2016–17 Season

 Stig Dagerman's Marty's Shadow, translated by Lo Dagerman and Nancy Pick, was performed in rep' with Stig Dalager's Journey in Light and Shadow, translated by Robert Greer and adapted by Natlie Menna.

-Strindberg's Motherlove was presented in the Lower East Side Festival at Theater for the New City.
+Strindberg's Motherlove was presented at the Lower East Side Festival at Theater for the New City.

 2017–18 Season

-Hrafnhildur Hagalin's Guilty was presented in the Dreamup Festival at Theater for the New City.
+Hrafnhildur Hagalin's Guilty was presented at the Dreamup Festival at Theater for the New City.